Silvenga/silvenga.com/src/posts/drafts/async-await-myths.md

 Context switching takes up a small amount of CPU time, but with a lot of pending operations, context switching can start to add up.
 This leads to inefficiency, time that could be better spent doing actual work.

+### Introducing Non-Blocking-IO

+In the example above, whenever a naturally asynchronous operation needs to occur, the program pauses or blocks the thread.

 ## Myths

 ### Async/Await Makes Code Faster